 Originally from Chicago, Jack McCabe earned a degree in International Studies with a focus on Latin America from the University of Illinois at Urbana-Champaign.
 The irony of studying Latin America from a flat cornfield in Illinois was not lost on him, and he has since dedicated his time to exploring the more exciting terrain far south of the border and helping others do the same.
 When not hiking up volcanos in Costa Rica or skiing down them in Chile, he enjoys strumming the charango and sipping pisco.

 Operations Manager(800) 342-1796 ext.
 7

 Matthew is the Operations Manager at Vaya Adentures.
 He grew up in the city of Long Beach, NY, and graduated with honors from Hofstra University with a degree in civil engineering and a minor in mathematics.
 He brings experience in financial analysis, project management, and operations to Vaya Adventures, and keeps us all on schedule.
 He has lived, worked, and traveled in South America, primarily in Chile, and in his spare time he likes to travel, ski, and try out new restaurants.

 Destination Specialist(800) 342-1796 ext.
 5

-Gabrielle was born and raised in Denver, Colorado but has spent most of her adult life outside of the United States.
-She graduated with a double major in English Literature and Spanish from the University of Toronto, and afterwards worked for 5 years on research projects at a Mesoamerican Studies foundation.
-A city girl with mountain roots, Gabrielle has lived and traveled extensively in South & Central America and is just as comfortable tottering in high heels on the tango dance floor as she is trekking the wilds of Patagonia.
+Gabrielle was born and raised in Denver, but has spent most of her adult life outside of the United States.
+She graduated with degrees in English Literature and Spanish from the University of Toronto, and afterward worked for 5 years on research projects at a Mesoamerican Studies foundation.
+A city girl with mountain roots, Gabrielle has lived and traveled extensively in South & Central America and is just as comfortable tottering in high heels on the tango floor as she is trekking the wilds of Patagonia.